Velir/dbt-ga4/README.md

     version: [">=2.0.0", "<2.2.0"]
 ```

-## Install From GitHub
+## Install From main branch on GitHub

-Add the following to your `packages.yml` file:
+To install the latest code (may be unstable), add the following to your `packages.yml` file:

 ```
 packages:
   - git: "https://github.com/Velir/dbt-ga4.git"
-    revision: 2.0.0
 ```

 ## Install From Local Directory